 The PHA will provide written translations of vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
-Translation of other documents, if needed, can be provided orally; or
+Translation of other documents, if needed, can be provided orally; or notice in the primary language of the LEP language group o f the right to receive competent oral interpretation of those written materials, free of cost.
+Housing Authority of the County of Santa Barbara Page 51 AC OP Rev 06/14/2023301/01/2023

-If there are fewer than 50 persons in a language group that reaches the 5 percent trigger, the PHA may not translate vital written materials, but will provide written notice in the primary language of the LEP language group of the right to receive competent oral interpretation of those written materials, free of cost.
+If there are fewer than 50 persons in a language group that reaches the 5 percent trigger, the PHA may not translate vital written materials, but will provide written